Skip to main content

 ngOnInit() {

-const { value } = getData(); // initialize data property
+const { value } = getData(); // extract the value from the data module

 this._editor = new Richtext(this.richtext_container.nativeElement, {